 When the idea of setting up a violin making school at Newark was mooted, Maurice spent some sleepless nights wondering if he should apply to run it.
 He decided to take the plunge, and the rest is history.

 I have a connection with the Bouette family in more ways than one.
 One of my longest-standing friends married Martin, Maurice’s son.
 Sadly Martin died in 2017 aged only 65.
 When Susan was going through all the instruments and materials that Martin left, she came across this cello which she generously gave me to finish and sell.
-The proceeds will be divided between the RAB Trust, the charity I chair which supports student violin makers, and the British Violin Making Association, to support the short courses it runs to provide continuing professional development.
+The proceeds will go to the RAB Trust, the charity I chair which supports student violin makers.

 Maurice had made this cello in 1965, while he was in his early 40s, living in London and before he founded the school at Newark.
 It had been finished at some time, you could tell that a bridge had stood on it, but he must have been unhappy with the varnish as it had been stripped, and languished unfinished and unplayed since, I guess, well before his death in 1992.